 1-800-772-1213 to make an appointment to file your disability claim.
 You should apply for Social Security disability benefits as soon as you become disabled.
 The processing of a disability benefits application can take a long time so it is critical that you get started quickly.

-If you receive a denial for the Social Security Disability benefits that you were counting on, it can be devastating, but do not lose hope, this is not the end.
+If you receive a denial for the Social Security Disability (SSD) benefits that you were counting on, it can be devastating, but do not lose hope, this is not the end.

 You can and should appeal that denial.
 You can be denied for many reasons, and most people are denied the first time they apply, at the initial level.
 With an appeal, you can correct the problems that caused your denial.
 Appeals can be necessary, as reapplying means losing potential benefits.